PeCoReT/pecoret.github.io/content/en/docs/customizations/report-templates.md

 Inside your `templates` directory, the following files may be present:

 - **vulnerability_overview.csv**:
-Used to export a vulnerabiltiy overview for a project report.
+  Used to export a vulnerability overview for a project report.
 - **single_finding_export.html**:
   used to export a single finding to PDF report.
 - **pentest_report.html**:
   Used to generate a pentest PDF report.
 - **advisory.md**:
   Markdown version of a advisory.
 - **advisory_export.html**:
   Export advisory details to PDF.

 The `report.py` file may contain the following classes.